 In general, lead times for delivery of new vehicles are expected to be six to eight weeks from the time of placing our order.
 We generally expect to manage our new vehicle inventory to approximately 75 days' supply (which generally includes approximately 30 days of "in transit" time) although variations are common due to in-transit times to ship vehicles from factories in North America, Europe and Asia to our various locations across Canada.
-During certain times of the year certain plants operated by our OEM's are shut down for maintenance due to declines in market demand or scheduled maintenance.
+During certain times of the year, certain plants operated by our OEM's are shut down for maintenance due to declines in market demand or scheduled maintenance.
 As we become aware of plant closures, we occasionally increase inventory of the effected product lines.

-We finance our inventory purchases (known in the industry as floorplan financing) through revolving floorplan facilities which we have arranged through various floorplan lenders, including Scotiabank, CIBC, RBC, HSBC, ATB, VCCI, and BMW Financial and TD Bank.
+We finance our inventory purchases (known in the industry as floorplan financing) through revolving floorplan facilities which we have arranged through various floorplan lenders.
 See "Financing - Floorplan Financing".
 The various floorplan lenders establish credit limits for each of our dealerships based on individual dealership needs.